Beth Mooney: India

-In the inaugural season of the Indian Women's Premier League in 2023, Beth Mooney was bought by Gujarat Giants (GG) at the price of 2 crore rupees (approximately US$240,000 at the time).
+In the inaugural season of the Indian Women's Premier League in 2023, Beth Mooney was bought by Gujarat Giants (GG) at the price of ₹2 crore (approximately US$240,000 at the time).
 She was subsequently named captain of the side.
 However, she suffered a calf injury in the tournament opener against the Mumbai Indians, and was ruled out of the remainder of the season.
 South African batter Laura Wolvaardt replaced her in the side, while the captaincy passed to Sneh Rana.

 Mooney returned to captain the side in the 2024 edition.
 Although GG suffered a second consecutive bottom place finish, Mooney's own form was one of the few bright spots for the team, with 285 runs in 8 innings at a strike rate of 141.08 which included three consecutive half-centuries.
 Her unbeaten 85(51) helped GG register the season's highest total of 199/5 in a victory against eventual champions Royal Challengers Bangalore.

 Prior to the 2025 Edition, all-rounder Ashleigh Gardner replaced Mooney as captain of the franchise.
 The change in leadership produced immediate dividends for the Giants, as they won 4 of their 8 league matches to qualify for the Playoffs for the first time in their history.
 Mooney herself played a decisive role in this change in fortunes, scoring 237 runs across 9 innings at a strike rate of 128.10.
 She was the second highest run-scorer for the Giants, and her tally included a knock of 96*(59) against the UP Warriorz, the highest individual score for a Gujarat Giants batter.
 Her season ended with a defeat in the Eliminator to eventual champions Mumbai Indians.

+Mooney was retained by the Giants ahead of the 2026 WPL Mega Auction for a fee of ₹2.5 crore (approximately US$275,000 at the time).
+She was one of only two (out of a maximum of five) players retained by the Giants, the other being Ashleigh Gardner.
+In the 2026 WPL season, Mooney recorded 258 runs at a strike rate of 122.27 – the most for any GG batter in the season and 8th highest in the tournament.
+This included a key 62*(51) against the Delhi Capitals in the Eliminator, which unfortunately was not enough to seal victory for the Giants as they fell just short of the finals for the second year in a row.